-I love working at SCCA because the teachers have a heart for their students and I enjoy having the opportunity to teach students from all across the state.
-The benefits for students here at SCCA are immense.
+“The benefits for students at SCCA are immense; it is great to be free from the encumbrances of classroom distractions for both teachers and students.
 Teachers are available at the stroke of a key or through a simple phone call.
-Students can work at their own pace without classroom distractions.
-They can repeat lessons that they struggled with to help them better understand the material or move more quickly if they have a strong understanding of the concepts.”
+Students can work at their own pace without the constraints of a classroom, as well as repeat lessons that they struggled with to help them better understand the material or move more quickly if they have a strong understanding of the concepts.”

 I love working at SCCA because the teachers have a heart for their students and also because I love the opportunity to teach students from all across the state.